dykyi-roman/architecture/cqs.md

 ## CQS
 The fundamental idea is that we should divide an object's methods into two sharply separated categories:
-* Queries: Return a result and do not change the observable state of the system (are free of side effects).
+* Queries: Return a result and do not change the observable state of the system (are free of side effects)
-* Commands: Change the state of a system but do not return a value.
+* Commands: Change the state of a system but do not return a value

 A high-level overview of an application built using the CQS pattern.
 A physical separation is possible and allows you to scale up on both “read” and “write” sides.